- Number of Students: 435

 - Other: 2%

 Jefferson Elementary was put into school improvement 2008.
 We were considered a failing school, and had to give our parents the option to have their children bussed to another school in our district that wasn't failing.
-We then began our journey to figure out how to meet the needs of our students.
+We then began our journey on how to meet the needs of our students.
 Our first trip to Lincolnshire to attend a PLC confernce was in 2009 and we have sent a group almost every year since.
 The first team realized that we needed a "sense of urgency", collaboration time needed to be built into our school day, and we needed to focus on four guiding questions.
-We started by creating a Master Schedule that would allow for this collaboration.
+We started by adding collaboration time to our Master Schedule.
 We created norms, and began with the four guiding questions.
 We attended Lincolnshire again to gather more information.
-Mike Mattoes gave us some great ideas on RTI and we carved out a 30 minute time block so that we could begin intervening on essential skills.
+Mike Mattoes gave us great ideas on RTI and we carved out a 30 minute time block so that we could begin intervening on essential skills.
 We began using common formative assessments and we monitored student learning.
-Students who were put into Tier 2 after Tier 1 instruction.
+Teachers grouped students for Tier 2 based upon formative data.
 The grade level teachers, along with Title teachers, and Special Education teachers intervened while support staff flooded to the grade level to take the students who had mastered the skill to provide an enrichment activity.
 Teachers were learning what the misunderstandings were and grew from their work in small groups.
 Our high stake assessment scores rose and we were not in school improvement any longer.
 Every year we sent a new group to the PLC with one or two common teachers and each year we refined, added more data to collaboration time, and have improved all Tiers of instruction.
 Our school was an "A" school in 2015-16 and 2016-17.
 We have had some of the highest scores in our county, and have the most growth with our poverty students.
 The collaboration time allows for data analysis, professional development, discussion of instructional strategies, and analysis of state instructional standards.
 We have an Instructional Coach who works with collaboration teams and helps us to implement a School Wide Plan where we create SMART goals that drive our instruction.
 The Instructional Coach attends most collaborations working with teachers on Tier 1 improvement, data analysis, and supporting the teams with the latest research that will improve our instruction.
 We have created data walls, use data spreadsheets to monitor growth, and according to NWEA assessments our school has a higher percentage of growth per student than typical.
 Last year, every grade level met their projected growth on the NWEA assessments.
-When compared to state averages, our school is meeting or exceeding the averages.
-Scores have grown each year.
+When compared to state averages, our school is meeting or exceeding the averages our scores have grown each year.
 We attribute all of our success to PLC's and Interventions.
 We know we have more to learn and will continue to be reflective in all we do so that we can give our students the best opportunity for success.

 1. Monitoring student learning on a timely basis.